Presto Electric Pressure Canner Review: Safe, Approved, and Worth It?

 How many jars will it hold?

-There is one limitation that may be of interest if you do a lot of canning.
-Its capacity is relatively small.
-The canner lists its regular mason jar capacity at 12 quarts, but that is just liquid capacity.
+USDA guidelines state that a pressure canner should be able to hold a minimum of 4 quart jars.
+So this does meet those recommendations, but its capacity is relatively small.
+The canner lists its capacity at 12 quarts, but that is just liquid capacity.
 That is not how many jars it will hold.

-My main concerns about Digital Canners
+My Biggest concerns about Digital Canners

 My main concern revolves around making sure that beginners understand the importance of following every step of the canning process for safe and successful food storage.
-Safe canning guidelines include more than just processing.

 You might initially think using an electric canner is a breeze—just place the food in the jar, load it into the canner, set the time, and hit start.
 However, it’s important to know to that safe canning involves more than just processing.